Overview – 2020 Pilot Cat Control Project

 Whether you see it or not, cats do roam.
 Research shows that the average cat can roam up to three kilometres in a night or day.
 That’s three kilometres’ worth of risk and stress for your cat.
 Containing your cat to your house and yard is safer for your cat, gives you peace of mind and saves you money on vet bills.
 It will also protect wildlife and stop your neighbours complaining.

 Cats don’t need to roam to be content and healthy.
 Cats are happiest when they are at home.
 They love your attention and to play, explore, sleep and watch the world go by in the safety of their domain.
-Click on the link to read the RSPCA Guide, Keeping Your Cat Safe and Happy at Home.
+Click on the green button below to view the RSPCA Guide, Keeping Your Cat Safe and Happy at Home.

 A desexed cat lives longer and is less territorial.
 It will wander, fight and mark its territory less and in general, it makes a much better and happier pet.
 Desexing prevents unwanted litters of kittens that contribute to stray and feral populations and thus to the ongoing demise of native wildlife.